HOW BELIEFS FORM – PART 1

 So 1 and 2 are each merely implicitly making the claim that the other is making.
 They can seem to be just different wordings of the same claim because the claim made by each follows so obviously from the claim made by the other that we can fail to notice the very basic logical step separating these claims.

-The following sentences is just a different wording of the claim made by 2:
+The following sentences is another alternative wording of the claim made by 2:

 It’s true that humans are apes.